Best Feng Shui for Bedroom: Your Step-by-Step Guide

 In traditional Feng Shui philosophy, keeping plants out of the bedroom is generally advised.
 The reason?
 Plants contain vibrant, active energy (Yang energy), which can conflict with the calm, restful energy (Yin energy) you want in a bedroom.

-However, there are some exceptions and remedies for having plants in the bedroom if you love them or have no choice.
+However, some exceptions and remedies exist for having plants in the bedroom if you love them or have no choice.

 Electronics in the Bedroom?
 A Feng Shui Perspective